Skip to content

 Alzheimer’s disease

-Alzheimer’s disease (AD) is a progressive neurodegenerative disorder that leads to memory loss and a decline in cognitive abilities so severe that they significantly interfere with daily life.
-Tens of millions of people are living with cognitive symptoms of AD, and hundreds of millions more may have tau and amyloid pathology – the hallmark proteins associated with the disease – starting to accumulate in their brains potentially decades before clinical signs emerge.
+Alzheimer’s disease (AD) is a progressive, neurodegenerative disorder that leads to memory loss and a severe decline in cognitive abilities, significantly interfering with daily life.
+Tens of millions of people are living with cognitive symptoms of AD, and hundreds of millions more may have tau and amyloid pathology—the hallmark proteins associated with the disease—starting to accumulate in their brains potentially decades before clinical signs emerge.

 J&J’s approach to Alzheimer’s disease

 For decades, we’ve been committed to researching and developing potential treatments for Alzheimer’s disease.
-Guided by a legacy of innovation and scientific progress, we continue to deepen our understanding of the disease and advance tools that may enable earlier, more targeted intervention.
-Today, we’re applying this knowledge through a precision-based, multi-pronged approach to address the full complexity of Alzheimer’s disease.
+Guided by a legacy of innovation and scientific progress, we continue to deepen our understanding of the disease and progress tools that may enable earlier, more targeted intervention.
+Today, we’re applying this knowledge to advance the next generation of Alzheimer’s therapies – both symptomatic and disease-modifying – to support patients across the spectrum of disease.

 Explore